resonatecoop/stream/README.md

   </a>
 </div>

 Resonate is an open-source music streaming service run by a cooperative of artists and software developers.

-If you want to know what we're building or want to get more involved, head over to the Platform category on our [forum](https://community.resonate.is/t/development-team/1724) or read the dev guide in our [handbook](https://community.resonate.is/docs?topic=2262).
+If you want to know what we're building or want to get more involved, head over to the Platform category on our [forum](https://community.resonate.is/t/development-team/1724) or read the [Developer Guide](https://community.resonate.is/docs?topic=2262) in our [Resonate Handbook](https://community.resonate.is/docs).

 If you're looking for a good first task, feel encouraged to take on an un-assigned ['help wanted' issues](https://github.com/resonatecoop/stream/issues).

 Are you building something using the Resonate [API](#api) and would like to request a change?
 Resonate welcomes #proposals in the [Co-Operation section of the forum](https://community.resonate.is/c/66).